Connor-Partington/doc-portfolio/src/content/docs/guides/2-release-notes-wazoku.md

 ---
-title: Release Notes, Wazoku
+title: 'Release Notes #1'
 description: An example of release notes for a software product.
 ---

-While working at [Wazoku](https://support.wazoku.com/), I wrote monthly release notes to help users find out about the latest changes to the Wazoku platform.
+While working at [Wazoku](https://support.wazoku.com/), I wrote monthly release notes to help users find out about the latest changes to the Wazoku Platform.
 The Wazoku Platform is a Software-as-a-Service (SaaS) Idea Management platform that provides organizations with a structured method to capture, evaluate, prioritize, select, and implement ideas to address business problems.

 **Tools used: Markdown, HubSpot, Jira, GIMP**